russellgordon/ics3u-s2-2023-24/src/site/notes/Tutorials/Creating a To-do List App, Part 2.md

 {"dg-publish":true,"permalink":"/tutorials/creating-a-to-do-list-app-part-2/","dgHomeLink":true,"dgShowToc":true}
 ---

-# Creating a To-do List App
+# Creating a To-do List App, Part 2

 In [[Tutorials/Creating a To-do List App\|part one]] of this task, you worked to activate prior knowledge by building a static interface for the To-do List app.